Adopt a bear

-Baloo is the oldest of the 5 captive bears who used to live near a Restaurant in Bancu, Harghita county.
+Baloo is the oldest of the 5 captive bears who used to live in a Mini Zoo, near a Restaurant in Bancu, Harghita county.
 The first 3 years of his life were the hardest

 Barry and Belle came to the Sanctuary as a couple from a zoo in Târgoviște and they still live as a couple today

 Betsy is the first bear from the “Libearty" sanctuary, brought from overseas, Texas.
 She was a circus artist, and the difficult years of torment that she spent in the arena

 Six square meters is for a bear, what about one square meter is for a man.
 You can barely move, before hitting the bars with your nose.